-Oceanside Residential Condominium Association, Inc., a Florida not-for-profit Corporation, was formed on March 13, 2003.
-Membership in the Association consists of the 22 residential unit owners of the Oceanside Residential Condominium Association, Inc. The development is located on approximately 1.15 acres in Key West, Florida.
+Railway Condominium Association, Inc., a Florida not-for-profit corporation, was formed on November 30, 2007.
+Membership in the Association consists of the 38 residential unit owners of the condominium.
+The development is located on approximately .38 acres in Key West, Florida.

-The Association was organized for the purpose of maintaining and protecting the elements owned by the unit owners in common, including a pool, recreational areas, green areas, parking garage, etc. Disposition of common area property requires consent of the members according to the governing documents and Florida Statutes.
-A local hotel operator settled with the Association in January 2020 on an easement right issue.
-The settlement agreement provides the Association's members and their guest with the ingress/egress to a garage owned by the hotel operator.
-The Association has been provided a parking easement for 8 parking spaces in an area owned by the hotel operator as a part of this final settlement agreement.
+The Association was organized for the purpose of maintaining and protecting the elements owned by the unit owners in common, including recreational areas, green areas, parking garage, etc. Disposition of common area property requires consent of the members according to the governing documents and Florida Statutes.